KiLlOrBe/php.openrepo/README.md

 Deploying the application to the server
 ---------------------------------------
-You have to copy install.php and openrepo_res/ on your server and change the chmod of the server directory's to 0777.
+You have to copy install.php and openrepo_res/ on your server and change the chmod of the server directory's and make sure that the script has the writting permission.
 Then you have to launch install.php from your browser.

 You have to fill:
 - MySQL parameters
 - The administrator's login and password
+- The language (only English and French are available yet)

 The permissions
 ---------------